anhthii/kafka-notes/README.md

 - **acks**: Controls how many partition replicas must receive the record before the producer can consider write successful.

   - acks = 0: the producer will not wait for a reply from the broker before assuming the message was sent successfully.
 The message may be lost but it can send messaes as fast as the network will support, so this setting can be used to achieve very high throughput
   - acks=1: With a setting of 1, the producer will consider the write successful when the leader receives the record.
-The leader broker will know to immediately respond the moment it receives the record and not wait any longer.
+The leader replica will know to immediately respond the moment it receives the record and not wait any longer.

    - acks=all: the producer will consider the write successful when all of the in-sync replicas receive the record.
 This is achieved by the leader broker being smart as to when it responds to the request — it’ll send back a response once all the in-sync replicas receive the record themselves.
    - Acks=all must be used in conjunction with `min.insync.replicas`
-   - In-sync replicas: An in-sync replica (ISR) is a broker that has the latest data for a given partition.
+   - In-sync replicas: An in-sync replica (ISR) is a replica that has the latest data for a given partition.
 A leader is always an in-sync replica.
 A follower is an in-sync replica only if it has fully caught up to the partition it’s following.
     - Minimum In-Sync Replica: `min.insync.replicas` is a config on the broker that denotes the minimum number of in-sync replicas required to exist for a broker to allow acks=all requests.
 That means if you use `replication.factor=3, min.insync=2, acks=all`, you can only tolerate 1 broker going down, otherwise the producer will receive an exception on send.
   - `max.in.flight.request.per.connection`: setting while controls how many produce requests can be made in parallel.
 Set it to 1 if you need to ensure ordering(may impact throughput)
   ![](images/2020-09-16-14-44-54.png)